 J. Lee, Cheshire County Council

-A highly immersive, engaging and fun activity, which delivers some profound lessons about process improvement, communication and teamwork.
+'Improve That Process!' is a highly immersive, engaging and fun activity, which delivers some profound lessons about process improvement, communication and teamwork.
 There are a number of valuable learning outcomes which can be related back to the workplace.
 It's important to spend time getting to know the activity and setting up in advance, however, once it's up and running it works brilliantly.
 It is also a joy to observe.

 Stuart Warner, Training Consultant, Financial Fluency Ltd